udhaybegyall/Batch_deletion/README.md

 --filetype
 ```

-It is optional to specify the path by default it will take current working directory.
+It is optional to specify the path, by default it will take current working directory.
 ```
 --path
 ```